GusChoi/trpg-PathWars-Doomsday/Character-KaitoLi.md

 **Swashbuckler’s Training (16–20 years old, 4690–4694 AR):** As Kaito entered his teenage years, he became increasingly fascinated with the stories of Tian Xia's legendary warriors and the elegant, deadly art of the sword.
 He begged his father to arrange for him to study with the great swordmasters of Goka.
 Jian, seeing his son's passion, arranged for Kaito to train with Master Ling, a renowned swordsman and instructor in the art of the swashbuckler.
 Under Master Ling's tutelage, Kaito learned the flashy, flamboyant style of the Tian Xia swordsmen, which emphasized finesse, agility, and showmanship.
 Kaito's natural charisma and flair for the dramatic made him a natural fit for this style.

-**Law Studies (18–22 years old, 4692–4696 AR):** While training as a swashbuckler, Kaito also began studying law, recognizing that a knowledge of the legal system would be invaluable in his future endeavors.
-He proved to be a quick learner, and his natural charisma and persuasive abilities made him a compelling advocate.
-Kaito's law studies also helped him develop a keen understanding of the intricacies of the legal system, which he would later use to his advantage in his secret life as an assassin.
+**Merchant's Apprentice (18–22 years old, 4692–4696 AR):** While training as a swashbuckler, Kaito also began learning the ins and outs of his father's merchant business.
+He proved to be a quick learner, and his natural charisma and persuasive abilities made him a skilled negotiator.
+Kaito's father, Jian, taught him how to navigate the complex web of trade routes, negotiate with suppliers, and manage a successful business.
+Kaito's experience as a merchant's apprentice helped him develop a keen understanding of the intricacies of commerce and the importance of building relationships.

 **The Adventurer’s Life (22–24 years old, 4696–4698 AR):** As Kaito approached adulthood, he began to feel a sense of restlessness, a desire to prove himself as a master of his craft.
 He spent countless hours honing his skills, practicing his swordplay, and studying the art of stealth and deception.
 Kaito's parents, seeing their son's dedication, encouraged him to explore the world beyond Goka, to test his skills and find his own path.

-**The Assassin Organization (24–28 years old, 4698–4702 AR):** In 4698 AR, Kaito received an offer from a group of elite assassins and spies who operated in the shadows of Tian Xia.
+**The Assassin Organization (24–28 years old, 4698–4702 AR):** In 4698 AR, Kaito received an offer from Red Mantis, a group of elite assassins and spies who operated in the shadows.
 The organization was impressed by Kaito's skills and invited him to join their ranks.
 Kaito accepted, and over the next four years, he worked closely with them, carrying out high-stakes missions and eliminating targets with precision and stealth.
 During this time, Kaito formed close bonds with his fellows, including a deadly poison expert named Akane and a master of disguise named Jax.
-He also developed a deep respect for the organization's leader, Madame Tsing, who seemed to embody the values of honor and loyalty that Kaito's parents had instilled in him.
+He also developed a deep respect for his team's leader, Madame Tsing, who seemed to embody the values of honor and loyalty that Kaito's parents had instilled in him.

 **The Alchemist’s Apprentice (26–27 years old, 4700–4701 AR):** While working with the organization, Kaito met a mysterious alchemist named Dr. Zhang, who took him under her wing and taught him the basics of alchemy.
 Kaito proved fascinated by the art of creating potions and elixirs, and he quickly became adept at brewing concoctions that enhanced his physical abilities and granted him temporary advantages in combat.
 Dr. Zhang's tutelage also introduced Kaito to the world of engineering, and he began to study the intricacies of trap-making and device-crafting.

 **The Betrayal (28 years old, 4702 AR):** In 4702 AR, Kaito was sent on a mission to eliminate a high-ranking official in the city of Kaer Maga.
 However, upon arriving at the target's location, Kaito discovered that the official was, in fact, an innocent man.
 The true target was a rival assassin who had been using the official as a pawn in a larger game.
-Kaito realized that the assassin organization had been deceived, and that their leader, Madame Tsing, was not what she seemed.
+Kaito realized that the assassin organization had been deceived, and that their team leader, Madame Tsing, was not what she seemed.
 She had been using the organization for her own gain, manipulating them into carrying out missions that furthered her own interests.
 Feeling betrayed, Kaito abandoned the mission and left the organization, vowing to use his skills for his own purposes rather than serving the interests of others.

 **The Lone Wolf (28–32 years old, 4702–4706 AR):** For the next four years, Kaito operated as a lone wolf, taking on missions and jobs that aligned with his own interests.
 He traveled extensively throughout Golarion, using his skills to gather intelligence, sabotage rival organizations, and eliminate targets that threatened his own agenda.
 Kaito's reputation as a ghostly assassin and a master of manipulation spread, earning him both admiration and fear from those who knew of his exploits.
-During this time, Kaito also began to develop his lawyer persona, "Kaito Li, Esq.," as a cover identity to protect himself from those who would seek to do him harm.
+During this time, Kaito also began to develop his merchant persona, "Kaito Li, Merchant," as a cover identity to protect himself from those who would seek to do him harm.

-**The Lawyer Persona (30–32 years old, 4704–4706 AR):** As Kaito continued to work as a lone wolf, he realized the importance of establishing a convincing cover identity.
-He used his knowledge of the law and his natural charisma to create a persona that would allow him to move freely in the city and gather intelligence without arousing suspicion.
-Kaito's lawyer persona became a respected figure in the city's legal circles, known for his sharp mind and his ability to navigate the complexities of the law.
-Few suspected that the charming and affable lawyer was, in reality, a deadly assassin.
+**The Merchant Persona (30–32 years old, 4704–4706 AR):** As Kaito continued to work as a lone wolf, he recognized the need for a convincing cover identity.
+Leveraging his knowledge of commerce and natural charisma, he crafted a persona that enabled him to move undetected through the city, gathering intelligence without arousing suspicion.
+Kaito expanded his father's merchant business, establishing a network of trade routes and connections between Golarion and Tian Xia.
+He also set up several stores throughout Golarion, using these legitimate business ventures to conceal his clandestine activities.
+As a result, Kaito's merchant persona earned respect in the city's business circles, with many admiring his shrewd business acumen and ability to navigate complex trade relationships.
+Few, however, suspected that the charming and affable merchant was, in truth, a deadly assassin.

-**The Present (32–36 years old, 4706–4710 AR):** Today, Kaito continues to operate as a lone wolf, using his skills to further his own interests and protect himself from those who would seek to harm him.
-His lawyer persona remains a convincing cover, allowing him to move freely in the city and gather intelligence without arousing suspicion.
-Kaito's reputation as a master assassin and a ghostly figure continues to spread, earning him both admiration and fear from those who know of his exploits.
-Despite the dangers and uncertainties of his life, Kaito remains confident and focused, always looking to the future and the next challenge that awaits him.

----

-## Backstory by each Year.

-Now find out the current campaign's current in-game year.
-For Doomsday Funtime it is currently 4710 AR.
-If your character is 25 years old, then your character was born in 4685 AR.

-Take each year, put a colon and write what the character did that year, starting with their birth year.
-In the above example, it would go like this:
-4685 AR, age 0: Born to my parents in Deep-Water.
-4686 AR, age 1: The dragon attack on Deep-Water, parents are dead.
-...
-(You would fill this in).
-4705 AR, age 20: Achieved first level in rogue.
-4708 AR, age 23: Joined the party.

-If you have any other questions about this, please contact me on my telegram.
+**The Present (32–36 years old, 4706–4710 AR):** Kaito's dual life as a merchant and assassin continues to serve him well, allowing him to move undetected through the city and gather intelligence without arousing suspicion.
+Amarly, a long-term client, has been leveraging Kaito's assassination skills for years, ever since discovering his true occupation.
+Amarly has come to deeply respect Kaito's capabilities, valuing his expertise in resolving sensitive matters.
+With the impending Doomsday situation looming, Amarly confides in Kaito, inviting him to join a high-stakes mission to prevent the catastrophe.
+Seeing an opportunity to serve his country, protect loved ones, and reap a substantial reward, Kaito agrees with a nod, "Why not?".
+Now, in addition to his regular work as a merchant and assassin, Kaito has taken on a new role: preventing the impending Doomsday.

 ---